nehalineogi/openvpn-aks/aks/README.md

 # Connect using OpenVPN Client

-Download OpenVPN Client file and connect user-s.
+Download OpenVPN Client file for user-s and connect using OpenVPN client.
 More instructions to [configure and test end-to-end connectivity with Openvpn Client](openvpn/setup.md)

 # Run tests